hi-jiayan/github.io/_pages/about.md

 <span class='anchor' id='publications'></span>
 # 📝 Publications

+- Liao, D., Hildenbrand, G., **Yan, J.**, & Chen, H. (accepted).
+Do actions speak louder?
+The primacy of verbal person-centeredness for patients with invisible illness. *Communication Monographs*.

-- **Yan, J.**, Guntzviller, L. M., & Bigsby, E. (Accepted).
+- **Yan, J.**, Guntzviller, L. M., & Bigsby, E. (in press).
 The influence of recommendation source on psychological reactance: A study among Black, Latino, and White participants. *Communication Monographs*.

+- Guntzviller, L. M., Caughlin, J. P., **Yan, J.**, & Han, J. (in press).
+Historical Landscape of Support Theory.
+In Faw, H., Pederson, J. R., Holmstrom, A. J., & High, A. C. (Eds.), *The Routledge Handbook of Supportive Communication*.

 - **Yan, J.**, Wilson, S. R., & Liao, D. (2025).
 Imagine your immune system is a sports team: Language expectancies in the use of physician analogies and jargon. *Patient Education & Counseling, 137,* 108810. <https://doi.org/10.1016/j.pec.2025.108810>